Olivier-Boudeville/Ceylan-Seaplus/doc/Ceylan-Seaplus-Layer-technical-manual-english.rst

 ..
 Note:: Seaplus is built and tested at each commit through `continuous integration <https://github.com/Olivier-Boudeville/Ceylan-Seaplus/actions?query=workflow%3A%22Erlang+CI%22>`_, and the same holds for its only prerequisite (`Myriad <https://myriad.esperide.org>`_).
-		  Reciprocally this procedure applies to the projects based on it (ex: `Mobile <https://mobile.esperide.org/>`_), so in terms of usability, confidence should be high.
+		  Reciprocally this procedure applies to the projects based on it (ex: `Mobile <https://mobile.esperide.org/>`_), so in terms of usability, at least some confidence should exist.

 Towards a more General C/C++ Interface